Crime and safety in romania

 We do not exaggerate when we say that Romania is among the safest in Europe.
 Because many of you are interested in crime and safety in Romania we decided to write this article.

-Through this, we are trying to give you as many information is necessary and to assure you that your holiday spent in Romania will be a wonderful experience.
+Through this, we are trying to give you as many information as necessary and to assure you that your holiday spent in Romania will be a wonderful experience.

 First of all you have to know that most of the crimes against tourists are limited to crimes of opportunity.
-If you do not go looking for trouble the chance of you getting into are tiny.
+If you do not go looking for trouble the chance of you getting into trouble are tiny.
 Our advice is to take care of your belongings and not give the opportunity to be rubbed.
+You may feel by yourself that safety in romania in real.

 Knife crime is unheard of and women can walk the city`s streets alone at night in safety.
 Searching for statistics you might find that crime in Bucharest is quite low and in the last years the safety of foreigners’ tourists was a priority for Romanian local police.

 The number of total offences declining by 51% from 2000 to 2004, and by 7% from 2012-2013.
 In 2015 the Romanian Police is far better and less corrupted then it used to be.
-Of all Romania`s many problems, crime really is the last of them.
+Of all Romania`s many problems, safety in romania and crime really is the last of them.

 If you can handle yourself in the big cities of Western Europe, North America or Australia, you`ll have little trouble dealing with the less pleasant side of Eastern Europe and Romania.